1. Blog

 4. Contact a tour operator

-To help athletes complete their Six Star journey, AbbottWMM announced that in 2023 up to 2,000 slots (distributed across the six World Marathon Majors) would be alloted in a second-chance selection process to runners who had earned at least three of their six stars.
-To be eligible for the second-chance drawing, Six Star hopefuls must maintain an updated profile and claim their stars on the AbbottWMM website.
+To help athletes complete their Six Star journey, AWMM allots up to 2,000 slots (distributed across the seven World Marathon Majors) in a second-chance draw process to runners who have earned at least three of their six stars.
+To be eligible for the second-chance drawing, Six Star hopefuls must maintain an updated profile and claim their stars on the AWMM website.
 Eligible runners then receive an email inviting them to enter the drawing in advance of the appropriate Major.

-NOTE: We recommend joining the official AbbottWMM Six Star Journey Facebook group and following each of the six events on social media for specific questions and to stay informed of time-sensitive offers.
-Case in point, for the past five years the TCS New York City Marathon, in partnership with Strava, has announced a limited number of guaranteed, non-complimentary entries to the next year’s marathon for runners who register for and complete a virtual (and verifiable) 26.2-mile run anywhere in the world during a specified timeframe (typically early November to coincide with the in-person marathon).
-Registration for this Virtual 26.2M opens in June on a first-come, first-served basis and reaches capacity within hours.
+NOTE: We recommend joining the official AbbottWMM Six Star Journey Facebook group and following each of the seven events on social media to stay informed of time-sensitive offers.
+Case in point the TCS New York City Marathon, in partnership with Strava, awards a limited number of guaranteed, non-complimentary entries to the next year’s marathon for runners who register for and complete a virtual (and verifiable) 26.2-mile run anywhere in the world during a specified timeframe (typically early November to coincide with the in-person marathon).
+Registration for this Virtual 26.2M opens in June via its own non-guaranteed entry drawing.

 Presenting the Abbott World Marathon Majors